 All members should be free from any relationship that, in the opinion of the Board of Directors, would interfere with the exercise of his or her independent judgment as a member of the Audit Committee.2 All members of the Audit Committee should have a working familiarity with basic finance and accounting practices, and at least one member of the Audit Committee should have banking, accounting, or related financial proficiency.3

-The Audit Committee meets periodically to permit adequate and timely discussion of audit results, losses, irregular occurrences, the number, nature, and resolution of suspected fraud occurrences and other matters of concern to auditors and directors.
+The Audit Committee meets at least six times a year to permit adequate and timely discussion of audit results, losses, irregular occurrences, the number, nature, and resolution of suspected fraud occurrences and other matters of concern to auditors and directors.
 Management representatives may participate in the meetings upon invitation by the Chair of the Audit Committee.
 Whenever such meetings are attended by other Bank officers, the Committee will hold executive sessions with the General Auditor.
 Following each meeting, the Audit Committee shall report its comments and recommendations to the Board of Directors of the Bank.

 1 The internal audit activity should consult legal counsel in all matters involving legal issues, and should not render legal advice or substitute its legal judgment on legal matters for those of the general counsel.